 What are Google Alerts?

-Google Alerts are emailed notifications of news items related to your requested search terms.
+Google Alerts is a free service offered by Google that will email you notifications about content related to your requested search terms.
 For example, you can set an alert to let you know when your name or business name is used by another online resource.

 There are many great ways you can use Google Alerts to stay informed, expand awareness of your business, and drive traffic to your site.
 Here are a few things you can do with Google Alerts: